 pupil widens to let more light in.

 skin, on feeling pain you immediately try to recoil from the heat source eg

 on burning your hand, the muscles rapidly contract to take your hand away.

-from a receptor to an effector (via spinal cord and an unconscious
+from a receptor to an effector - by way the spinal cord or an unconscious

 part of the brain):

 A stimulus detected by